khangaerospace/khangaerospace/README.md

 - 👋 Hi, I’m khang
-- 👀 I’m interested in Engineering
+- 👀 I’m interested in Aerospace Engineering
 - 🌱 I’m currently learning about aerospace engineering
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ngkhang.v@gmail.com